Jimmy White: 2009–2016

 At the start of the 2009–10 season, White reached the final of the Champion of Champions Challenge in Killarney, where he lost 1–5 to Murphy.
-White then won the Sangsom 6-red World Grand Prix in Bangkok, Thailand, putting an end to his five-year title drought.
+He then won the Sangsom 6-red World Grand Prix in Bangkok, Thailand, putting an end to his five-year title drought.
 On his way to the final he defeated Murphy, Ricky Walden, Mark King, and Mark Williams, eventually beating Barry Hawkins in the final 8–6.
 One month later, in the Paul Hunter Classic, White again reached the final but this time he lost to Murphy 0–4.
 In October, he reached the final of the invitational World Series of Snooker in Prague, his fourth final of the season.
 White claimed his second title of the season by defeating Graeme Dott 5–3.

 In the 2010 Masters, White played King in the wild card round, but lost the match 2–6.
 Prior to the 2010 World Championship, White failed to qualify for both the Welsh Open and China Open.
-Due to this, and skipping the UK Championship for I'm a Celebrity...Get Me out of Here!, he came close to losing his tour card for the following season, but saved it with a win over Mark Boyle during an ultimately unsuccessful bid to qualify for the World Championship.
+Due to this, and skipping the UK Championship for I'm a Celebrity...Get Me Out of Here!, he came close to losing his tour card for the following season, but saved it with a win over Mark Boyle during an ultimately unsuccessful bid to qualify for the World Championship.

 White started the 2010–11 season by entering the Players Tour Championship, his best performance coming in the first European event and at the sixth event in Sheffield, where he reached the quarter-finals each time.
-After 12 out of 12 events White was ranked 34th in the Order of Merit.
-White won the 2010 World Seniors Championship, defeating Thorburn and Parrott to reach the final where he triumphed over Steve Davis 4–1 to secure his first world seniors title.
+After twelve out of twelve events, White was ranked 34th in the Order of Merit.
+He won the 2010 World Seniors Championship, defeating Thorburn and Parrott to reach the final where he triumphed over Steve Davis 4–1 to secure his first world seniors title.
 At the 2010 UK Championship in December, White lost 8–9 to Hendry in the first round, after he had come through three qualifying rounds.
 It was only the fifth time in 24 years that White and Hendry had taken each other to the final frame.
 White lost his first qualifying match for the 2011 World Championship 9–10 against Jimmy Robertson.